minimaxa1/MN-1/README.md

 Enjoy the pure sound of MN-1!

-Since you read this far, might as well have some free tracks to listen to: https://drive.google.com/drive/folders/1dzLRZiWVLEaIj0fswMHnzd7bWKeOt3cc?usp=sharing
+Since you read this far, might as well have some free tracks to listen to and the .exe file: https://drive.google.com/drive/folders/1dzLRZiWVLEaIj0fswMHnzd7bWKeOt3cc?usp=sharing

 Bohemai